stormont/resume/README.md

 #### Developed Android app "Weather Route" at Voyage Studios LLC (2013-01 to present)

 I created the Android app [Weather Route](https://play.google.com/store/apps/details?id=com.voyagegames.weatherroute) (under the self-licensed moniker Voyage Studios LLC), which provides side-by-side forecasts for travelers along the full extent of their trip.
 The server backend on AWS is now written entirely in Haskell, while the front end is a Java Android client written around an Elm web app; the original iteration was written solely in Java on both the client and the server.
-The app currently has over 10,000 downloads and consistently averages greater than 11% weekly user growth through two consecutive winters.
+The app currently has over 50,000 downloads and consistently averages greater than 11% weekly user growth through four consecutive winters.

+An iOS version was launched in 2016 (named differently, due to a conflict in the App Store): [Highway Weather](https://itunes.apple.com/us/app/highway-weather/id1289520390?ls=1&mt=8)

 As part of this development, I released a simple [open-source package on Hackage](http://hackage.haskell.org/package/forecast-io) for interfacing with the third-party Forecast.io weather service.